parisni/mimic-omop-guidelines/04-discussion.md

 - large community mapping: this was too early to open the work to public so that effort and direction could be kept

+OMOP model
+- enables observational studies to be conducted using multiple data sources
+-  while confidential personal health data remain with the original data holders